-What Criminal Investigators and Special Agents Should Be Interested In
+What Detectives and Criminal Investigators Should Be Interested In

 - Investigative - Investigative occupations frequently involve working with ideas, and require an extensive amount of thinking.
 These occupations can involve searching for facts and figuring out problems mentally.

-What Criminal Investigators and Special Agents Need to Learn
+What Detectives and Criminal Investigators Need to Learn